gmnprada/wanbioner/docs/README.md

 - thirdline  Written On      : Time Value (Source Must Be from WBTM Node)
 - Fourthline Written By      : name from maintainer or author that write the file
 - Fifthline  Last Update On  : Time Value of The file last Updated (Source Must Be from WBTM Node)
-- Sixthline  Last Update By  : name from maintainer or authoru that modify or update the file
+- Sixthline  Last Update By  : name from maintainer or author that modify or update the file

 Example